Ankr-network/ankr-docs/README.md

 4. When done, commit the changes **to a new branch**.
 A pull request will be created automatically.

-## Contributing policy for Ankr employees
+## Contribute to the project as an Ankr employee
 Now, if you're with us, you know to uphold our standards.

 If you are new to them, here are the guidelines: